 Sec.
-3505 - Design Standards
+3505 - Building Design and Performance Standards

-The design standards within this Section apply to all new construction and additions of 400 square feet or more to existing structures.
+The design and performance standards within this Section apply to all new construction and additions of 400 square feet or more to existing structures.
 In the case of an addition, only those standards that relate to the specific addition apply.

-(a) Table 3505-1: Downtown Northwest District Design Standards, establishes the design standards applicable to frontages that abut North Main Street, and frontages abutting any other street within the District.
+(a) Table 3505-1: Downtown Northwest District Design Standards, establishes the design standards applicable to frontages that abut North Main Street or the southeastern-facing frontage of Turner Street NW (450 ft. from the intersection of Turner Street NW and North Main Street), and frontages abutting any other street within the District.
 Where a "<" is present in the table, it indicates that such standard is applicable.
 A blank, gray cell indicates that the standard does not apply.

-Table 3505-1: Downtown Northwest District Design Standards Building Façade Design North Main Street All Other Streets Building façade design standards regulate various components of a building façade to reinforce the DTNW District's focus on pedestrian experience and high-quality design through the creation of visual interest and a human scale at ground level.
-Building façades shall not contain blank wall areas that exceed 25 linear feet. ✓ Building façades shall not contain blank wall areas that exceed 50 linear feet.
+Table 3505-1: Downtown Northwest District Design Standards Building Façade Design North Main Street and southeastern- facing frontage of Turner Street NW All Other Streets Building façade design standards regulate various components of a building façade to reinforce the DTNW District's focus on pedestrian experience and high-quality design through the creation of visual interest and a human scale at ground level.
+Building façades shall not contain blank wall areas that exceed 25 linear feet.
+4 Building façades shall not contain blank wall areas that exceed 50 linear feet. ✓

 Building façades of 100 feet in length or greater shall include architectural variation incorporating a minimum of two of the following elements: color change, texture change, material change, a wall articulation change (such as a reveal, recess, offset, or pilaster), or building recesses or projections.
 This includes patterns made by structural components visible through glass curtain walls.
-Such variation shall occur at intervals to minimize the perceived mass of the building façade.
-Façades shall express the structural bays and framing of the building using both horizontal and vertical expression lines, to provide interest and detail to the façade.
+Such variation shall occur at intervals to minimize the perceived mass of the building façade. ~ Façades shall express the structural bays and framing of the building using both horizontal and vertical expression lines, to provide interest and detail to the façade.
 Expression lines may consist of window patterns, change of materials, cornice treatments, or other architectural elements.
-4 Horizontal expression lines shall reference adjacent development to ensure a consistent, ordered appearance and visual continuity along the face of a block.
-This includes patterns made by structural components visible through glass curtain walls. • A bulkhead or knee-height wall a minimum of 18 inches in height is required along any street-facing façade to provide visual weight to required ground floor glazing.
+4 4 Horizontal expression lines shall reference adjacent development to ensure a consistent, ordered appearance and visual continuity along the face of a block.
+This includes patterns made by structural components visible through glass curtain walls. ✓ ~ A bulkhead or knee-height wall a minimum of 18 inches in height is required along any street-facing façade to provide visual weight to required ground floor glazing.
 This standard does not apply where residential dwelling units are located on the ground floor.
-4 4 For buildings over three stories in height, façades shall express a visual distinction between the ground floor and upper stories through horizontal expression lines and architectural features including cornices, recesses, brick courses, or other detailing.
-4 Building materials and visual elements used on the street-facing façade shall be consistently applied to all building façades visible from a street. ✓ 4 Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, and similar pedestrian-oriented features are encouraged to be incorporated into façades.
-When provided, such features shall be considered to meet any required build-to percentage.
-4
+4 4 For buildings over three stories in height, façades shall express a visual distinction between the ground floor and upper stories through horizontal expression lines and architectural features including cornices, recesses, brick courses, or other detailing. ~ 4 Building materials and visual elements used on the street-facing façade shall be consistently applied to all building façades visible from a street. ✓ 4 Arcades, galleries, colonnades, outdoor plazas, outdoor dining areas, and similar pedestrian-oriented features are encouraged to be incorporated into façades.
+When provided, such features shall be considered to meet any required build-to percentage. ~ 4